-Graduate students can take skills courses as electives in the Community Leadership MPS or other UMBC Graduate Programs.
+We welcome UMBC-affiliated graduate students, staff, and faculty to register for Community Leadership Skills Courses.
 Each course generates one credit, so three Skills Courses is the equivalent of one three-credit course.

-Not a current UMBC student?
-Ongoing learners can take one or more skills courses as professional development sessions via UMBC’s Institute for Extended Learning – no University application required.
+Ongoing learners can take one or more Skills Courses as professional development sessions via UMBC’s Institute for Extended Learning – no university application required.
 The practical aspect of the courses allows you to immediately apply what you’re learning to your work.
-The courses can be converted to credits later, if you decide to enter the UMBC Community Leadership Program.
+The courses can be converted to credits later, if you decide to enter the UMBC Community Leadership graduate program.

 To learn more about scholarship opportunities for the Skills Courses, contact Community Leadership Program Director Sally Scott.